yuvalif/sawl/README.md

 * [libhiredis](https://github.com/redis/hiredis) (C interface to REDIS).
 The `fetch_dependencies.sh` script could be used for that, and calling `make` should build hiredis

 ## Docker
 To create a [docker](https://www.docker.com/community-edition) image, use: `make docker`.
-To run a container based on this image, use: `sudo docker run --rm --net=host -d sawld`.
+To run a container based on this image, use:
+`sudo docker run --rm --net=host -d --name sawl-daemon -v /var/log:/var/log -v <output dir>:/home/sawl/bin/output -v <conf dir>:/home/sawl/conf sawld`
+Where `<output dir>` is a directory on the host where the output files will be generated.
+And `<conf dir>` is where the conf file for this container should be stored.
 This will run the container in the background and delete it after it finishes.

-TODO: Cuntly the configuration for the docker image is static, and output files are not mapped out of the container
+### Redis
+For quick ramp up, subscriber mapping to IP addresses may be persisted into [redis](https://redis.io/).
+When running in a dockerized environment, this could be achieved by running a redis docker image: `sudo docker run --rm --net=host --name sawl-redis -d -v <host dir>:/data redis`.
+Where `<host dir>` is a directory on the host where the redis dump file will be persisted.
+### Kubernetes
+In some cases, the host would have multiple network interfaces.
+In this case multiple docker containers should run, each one with their ouwn configuration (number of workers in each container is also dependend with available hardware).
+To orchestrate these containers, together with the redis container used for persistency, [kubernetes](https://kubernetes.io/) should be used.